james-gould/james-gould/README.md

 ## 👋 Welcome!

- I'm a Principal .NET Engineer in financial services, .NET Foundation member, open source maintainer, lifelong Honda enthusiast and have 3 British Shorthairs.
+ I'm a Principal .NET Engineer working in financial services, a member of the .NET Foundation, an open source maintainer, lifelong Honda enthusiast and have 3 British Shorthairs.

 A few past and current projects/work include: